-4. Plot Cp versus x/c for each angle of attack.
+- 4. Plot Cp versus x/c for each angle of attack.
 Plot the benchmark data (Figure 7a) corresponding to the same angle of attack on the same graph.
-Show the calculated uncertainty for Cp at the tap number where precision limits was performed, using an uncertainty band.
+Show the calculated uncertainty for Cp at the tap number where precision limits were performed, using an uncertainty band.
 Indicate the percentage of uncertainty on the graph.
 Example plots are given in the data reduction spreadsheet.

-- 5. Plot the results for {Cl}, obtained from both pressure distribution and load cell, with the benchmark data.
-Figure 7b shows the benchmark data for {CL}, and the coordinates are given in data reduction sheet.
-Also, plot the results for {CD}, obtained from both pitot-probe and hotwire using the velocity profile measurement and load cell, with the benchmark data.
-Figure 7c shows the benchmark data for {CD}, and the coordinates are given in the data reduction sheet. - Include a plot of the normalized velocity profile measurement for each angle-of-attack using data from pitot 6. probe and hot wire.
-During the step 5 of data acquisition (see section 3.1.2), a time-history of hot-wire velocity measured at a certain elevation (e.g., at -10mm from the wing trailing edge) is provided.
-Read carefully the pages 418 - 419 from the text book (Fundamentals of Fluid Mechanics, 7th edition, by Munson) and report the turbulence intensity value by using the provided velocity time-history and discuss its physical meaning and include a plot of the velocity fluctuation sensed by both hot wire and pitot.
+Also include a plot of the normalized velocity profile measurement taken at 16° angle-of-attack. - 5.
+Plot the results for $C_L$ , obtained from both pressure distribution and load cell, with the benchmark data.
+Figure 7b shows the benchmark data for $C_L$ , and the coordinates are given in data reduction sheet. - 6.
+Plot the results for $C_D$ , obtained from both velocity profile and load cell, with the benchmark data.
+Figure 7c shows the benchmark data for $C_D$ , and the coordinates are given in the data reduction sheet.